hzoppetti/hz-site/content/posts/2024/just_a_job.md

 * * *

-“Car accident--”
+“Car accident---”

-“--crushed leg, broken ribs, skull fracture.”
+“---crushed leg, broken ribs, skull fracture.”

 “Call Doctor Hanlon!”

 Jason heard voices shouting and searing pain radiated throughout his body.
 He blacked out again.

 He came to with bright lights overhead and panicked.
 Was he being interrogated?
 His heart raced and sweat broke out all over his body.
 Gods, what happened?
 Had they caught him?
 He wouldn’t talk, they couldn’t make him.
 This wasn’t happening.
 Torture?
 They must have already started; his leg was on fire and he couldn’t breathe.
-He knew nothing--it was just a job.
+He knew nothing---it was just a job.

 “Sir?
 Sir, I’m going to give you something to calm down,” a voice said.
 He felt an eerie calm wash over him.